-Maybe the flow-chart lesson plan is gimmicky; certainly it is a visualisation of what good teachers do anyway.
-In any case, it has helped me to prepare thoroughly without sacrificing the spontaneity which is crucial to a successful lesson.
+Maybe the flow-chart lesson plan is gimmicky; certainly, it is a visualisation of what good teachers do anyway.
+In any case, it has helped me to prepare thoroughly without sacrificing spontaneity which is crucial to a successful lesson.
 Perhaps others will think it worth a try too.

 @wroberts3 Teacher of Music and Maths – South East, UK